tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/2019-05-06-preview/update-indexer.md

 **API Version: 2019-05-06-Preview**

 > [!Important]
 > This preview adds support for the [cache property](create-indexer.md#cache) used for [incremental indexing](https://docs.microsoft.com/azure/search/cognitive-search-incremental-indexing-conceptual).
-If you are developing an index that has caching enabled, use the preview API to update the indexer.
+If you are developing an indexer that has caching enabled, use the preview API to update the definition

 You can update an existing indexer definition using an HTTP PUT request.
 Specify the name of the indexer to update on the request URI: